Sharif15/position_velocity/Readme.md

 #### Still to come ...

 - Unified script to calculate world position and velocity of object and exporting the data in a ros topic using the states.msg format

-- Launch script to automate running the calibration script and then the object detection and position velocity calculation script